 As we approach what will be the fourth year of the pandemic, various bills have been passed to offer guidelines for employers to keep protecting their employees, and the federal Center for Disease Control (CDC) continues to encourage vaccinations, masks, testing, and other preventative measures.
 Here are the latest changes to COVID-19 policies and what California employers need to know to avoid litigation now and in 2023.

 The COVID-19 Prevention Emergency Temporary Standards first went into effect on November 30, 2020, and have been consistently updated as pandemic conditions progressed.
-These workplace standards were most recently updated in May 2022 and are currently in effect until December 31st, 2022.
+These workplace standards were most recently updated in May 2022 and were in effect until February 2nd, 2023.
 The Emergency Temporary Standards (ETS) apply to all Californian employees, employers, and places of employment, with the exceptions being:

 - Work locations where there is only a singular employee who does not have physical contact with others,